Shopping for Health Insurance? Here’s What You Need to Know

 There’s a lot to consider when you’re picking a plan.
 Do you want an HMO or a PPO?
 What can you afford to pay for your copay, deductible and coinsurance?
 How frequently will you use essential health benefits?

-- Online: Visit BCBSM’s open enrollment webpage here to review plans and shop for coverage for 2019.
-If you already have an online account for a Blue Cross individual or family plan that’s in your name you’ll be asked to log-in.
+- Online: Visit BCBSM’s open enrollment webpage here to review plans and shop for coverage for 2020.
+If you already have an online account for a Blue Cross individual or family plan that’s in your name you’ll be asked to log in.
 If not, you’ll be asked a few simple questions to get a quote for your coverage.

 - In-person: Want to talk to someone in-person?
 Visit one of Blue Cross’ statewide walk-in centers to get the help you need.
-Walk-in centers will be closed on the following days: Nov.
-22, Nov.
-23, Dec.
-24, Dec.
-25, Dec.
-31 and Jan.
-1. (Remember, the deadline to enroll for 2019 coverage is Dec.
-15).
-Please note agents and health plan advisers may not be on-site at all times at Blue Cross walk-in centers.
+Some locations are even offering flu shots on Mondays through Dec.
+9. Please note holidays could affect hours of operation and agents and health plan advisors may not be on-site at all times at Blue Cross walk-in centers.

 - Over the phone: Call a Blue Cross Blue Shield of Michigan health plan advisor at 1-855-237-3501, or fill out this form to have a health plan advisor call you.

 You might be confused about how to get coverage that works for you.
-Blue Cross Blue Shield of Michigan’s expert health plan advisers can help you understand and find coverage that could be more affordable than you think.
-Plus, there is still a possibility to receive financial help.
+Blue Cross Blue Shield of Michigan’s expert health plan advisors can help you understand and find coverage that could be more affordable than you think.

 If you found this post helpful, you should read these: